ACEnglish/truvari/docs/api/truvari.examples.rst

 .. code-block:: python

-    for entry in vcf.bed_fetch("regions.bed"):
+    for entry in vcf.fetch_bed("regions.bed"):
         print("Entry's variant type:", entry.var_type())
         print("Entry's variant size:", entry.var_size())

-If your regions of interest are stored in an in-memory object instead of a BED file, use the `.regions_fetch` method:
+If your regions of interest are stored in an in-memory object instead of a BED file, use the `.fetch_regions` method:

 .. code-block:: python